 High levels of glutaric acid are especially dangerous to an infant’s brain.
 The area of the brain that is most affected, which is called the basal ganglia, controls movement.
 Thus, affected infants and children can develop spasms and jerking movements with a rigid body posture, especially after a serious illness.
 Long-term problems can include poor growth, abnormal motor skills, slow development and learning problems.

 Finding out that your child has GA-1 can be overwhelming.
 Fortunately, nutrition management is available to help prevent many of these problems.
 Take comfort in knowing that your metabolic healthcare team can provide you with the best advice to help manage GA-1.

 GA-1 is a rare disorder that occurs in about 1 in every 40,000 births.
 It occurs more often in the Amish community and Ojibwa population of Canada, affecting about 1 in every 300 births.

 GA-1 is inherited as a “recessive disorder.”
-In recessive disorders, both the mother and father are “carriers,” and they do not have any symptoms of the disorder (see diagram).
+In recessive disorders, both the mother and father are “carriers,” and they do not have any symptoms of the disorder.
 With each pregnancy there is a 1 in 4 (25%) chance that the infant will be affected.
 A genetic counselor can help explain the inheritance of GA-1 and the risks to future infants.

 GA-1 can be screened for at birth through a simple blood test.
-For more details on newborn screening (NBS) in the US, visit https://newbornscreening.hrsa.gov/your-state; for information on NBS in Canada, see https://www.raredisorders.ca/.
+For details on newborn screening (NBS) in the US, visit https://newbornscreening.hrsa.gov/your-state; for information on NBS in Canada, visit https://www.raredisorders.ca/.